Graylog2/documentation/pages/sending_data.rst

 Content packs
 =============

-Content packs are bundles of Graylog input, extractor, stream, dashboard and output configurations that can provide full support for a data source.
-Some content packs are shipped with Graylog by default and some are available from this web site.
-Packs that were downloaded from `here <https://www.graylog.org/resources/data-sources/>`_ can be imported using the Graylog web interface.
+Content packs are bundles of Graylog input, extractor, stream, dashboard, and output configurations that can provide full support for a data source.
+Some content packs are shipped with Graylog by default and some are available from the website.
+Content packs that were downloaded from `here <https://www.graylog.org/resources/data-sources/>`_ can be imported using the Graylog web interface.

 You can load and even create own content packs from the *System -> Content Packs* section of your Graylog web interface.